Loopring/trusted_setup/participants.md

 > `sudo apt install cmake`
 > `sudo apt install gcc`

-Download the `sftp.credential` file from the **loopringceremony** group on Keybase.
+Download the `sftp-2020.credential` file from the **loopringceremony** group on Keybase.
 You can find this file by going into the group chat and clicking on the folder icon in the top right corner (with tooltip text `Open folder`).
-Save the `sftp.credential` file in your `phase2-bn254/loopring` folder.
+Save the `sftp-2020.credential` file in your `phase2-bn254/loopring` folder.
 You will need this file for accessing our SFTP server.
 Run

 ```
-chmod 600 sftp.credential
+chmod 600 sftp-2020.credential
 ```

 **Stay in this folder from this point on.** `phase2-bn254/loopring` needs to be the directory you run all scripts in.